Tuesday, 15 October 2019

 this one healthy and fat-free

-This simple but comforting crowd-pleasing rice dish is a treat for cooks -- it's maderu and served in one pot and maintains residual heat.
+A simple comforting crowd-pleasing rice dish is a treat for cooks -- it's made and served in one pot and maintains residual heat.

-It's funny how the combination of tuna, sweetcorn and carbs is appealing to all ages, accounting for countless variations of tuna sarnies, fried rice and pastas.
+It's funny how the combo of tuna, sweetcorn and carbs is appealing to all ages, accounting for countless variations of tuna sarnies, fried rice and pastas.

-This recipe is based on fat-free steamed rice and is so easy to make.
+This variation is based on fat-free steamed rice and is so easy to make.
 The rice is cooked in the usual way then corn, tuna and spring onion are stirred through it.

 It's a budget-friendly dish, needing only one cup of rice and a single tin of tuna for several party-size portions but it will also make a main for lunch or dinner (see tips below).